Harriet Hawkins

 Harriet Hawkins FRGS (born 1980) is a British cultural geographer.
-She is Professor of Human Geography at Royal Holloway, University of London, where she is the founder and Co-Director of the Centre for Geo-Humanities (with Veronica Della Dora), and the Director of the Technē AHRC Doctoral Training Partnership.
-As part of Research Excellence Framework 2021, she is a member of the Geography and Environmental Studies expert sub-panel.
+She is Professor of Cultural Geography at Royal Holloway, University of London, where she was the founding Co-Director of the Centre for Geohumanities (with Veronica Della Dora),.
+As part of Research Excellence Framework 2021, she was a member of the Geography and Environmental Studies expert sub-panel.
 In 2016, she was winner of a Philip Leverhulme Prize and the Royal Geographical Society Gill Memorial Award.
 In 2019, she was awarded a five-year European Research Council grant, as part of the Horizon 2020 research and innovation programme.
 She was previously the Chair of the Royal Geographical Society Social and Cultural Geography Research Group.

 Career

-Hawkins' research is focused on the advancement of the geo-humanities, a field that sits at the intersection of geographical scholarship with arts and humanities scholarship and practice.
+Hawkins' research is focused on the advancement of the geohumanities, a field that sits at the intersection of geographical scholarship with arts and humanities scholarship and practice.
 Empirically, she explores the geographies of art works and art worlds.

 She was educated at the University of Nottingham, where she completed a Bachelor of Arts degree in geography with first-class honours (winning the School of Geography Prize and the Edwards Prize), a Master of Arts degree in landscape and culture, and a Doctor of Philosophy degree examining the geographies of art and rubbish, funded by the Arts and Humanities Research Council (AHRC), and supervised by Stephen Daniels.
 After leaving Nottingham, she held AHRC Research Fellowships at the University of Exeter and Aberystwyth University, and was a lecturer at the University of Bristol, before arriving at Royal Holloway, University of London in 2012.
 She was promoted to professor in 2016.

-At Royal Holloway, she is also founder and the Co-Director of the Centre for the Geo-Humanities with Veronica Della Dora.
+At Royal Holloway, she was also founding Co-Director of the Centre for the Geohumanities with Veronica Della Dora.
 The centre connects arts and humanities scholars and practitioners, geographers and the creative and cultural sectors.
 It encourages work with an arts and humanities perspective on issues that have a strong geographical resonance, such as space, place, landscape, and environment.
 Its over 50 members include: Felix Driver, Robert Hampson, Julian Johnson, and Jo Shapcott.

-She serves as the Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions in London and the South East of England, in partnership with organisations such as Historic Royal Palaces, the Institute of Contemporary Arts, the National Theatre and the Victoria and Albert Museum.
+Between 2019 and 2023, she served as the Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions in London and the South East of England, in partnership with organisations such as Historic Royal Palaces, the Institute of Contemporary Arts, the National Theatre and the Victoria and Albert Museum.